Lord-Lieutenant of Dyfed (Carmarthenshire, Ceredigion and Pembrokeshire)

 - Arranging visits of Members of the Royal Family, and receiving and escorting Royal Visitors as appropriate.

-- Presentation of medals and awards on behalf of The Queen to individuals, voluntary groups and business organisations.
+- Presentation of medals and awards on behalf of The King to individuals, voluntary groups and business organisations.

 - Participation in civic, voluntary and social events within the County.